 - Victim contacts, including current and former partner contacts

 - Determination of appropriate fit for program

 The full assessment fee of $175 must be paid prior to scheduling the Assessment Interview appointment.
 Payment can be made here.
 Once payment is made, an Assessment Interview can be scheduled by calling our office at (785) 350-2858.

-Current fees are $175 for the assessment; $40 for the orientation; $35 for the 2 books, and the group weekly rate, varying from $15 to $35 per group session.
+Current fees are $175 for the assessment; $40 for the orientation; $35 for the Participant Workbook and the River of Cruelty booklet, and the group weekly rate which is offered on a sliding scale from $15 to $45 per group session.
 Consideration is given to challenges, and will be discussed during the orientation session.
 If you have questions please call the office at 785-350-2858.
 We’d love to connect with you.